tuuhin/expense_tracker_backend/README.md

 Beign comfortale with `python` i have used python as a web server ,and amoing the web support available for python `django` comes at the top tier .The choice of django as a web server is because of its batteries included feature .

 ### Usage
-Make sure python is installed in your computer
+Make sure python is installed in your system
 To start the `django` server follow these steps:

 Clone this repo